 The “Future You” chatbot is downstream of a larger effort in psychology to improve a person’s so-called “future self-continuity.”
 Previous research has shown that high levels of future self-continuity—or general comfort and acceptance of one’s future existence—correlate with better financial saving behavior, career performance, and other examples of healthy long-term decision-making.
 In the past, psychologists would test this by having patients write letters to their imagined future selves.
 More recently, researchers experimented with having convicted offenders interact with versions of their future selves in a virtual reality (VR) environment, which led to a measurable decline in self-defeating behavior.

 While both the letter-writing and VR scenarios reportedly led to beneficial outcomes for subjects, they are limited in scope.
 The effectiveness of the letter example is highly dependent on the subject’s imaginative capabilities and the VR case only works for people who can afford a chunky headset.
 That’s where the AI comes in.
 By using increasingly popular large language models (LLMs), the MIT researchers believe they have created an easy-to-use and effective outlet for people to reflect on their thoughts about aging.
 The researchers tested the chatbot feature on 344 people and found the majority of participants speaking with their AI-generated older self left the session feeling less anxious and more connected to the idea of their future self.
-The study findings were presented in a non-peer-reviewed paper published this week
+The study findings were presented in a peer-reviewed paper expected to be published in IEEE Frontiers in Education later this month.
+A preprint version of the paper can be found here.

 “AI can be a type of virtual time machine,” paper co-author Pat Pataranutaporn said in a statement.
 “We can use this simulation to help people think more about the consequences of the choices they are making today.”